-Woodtrust Bank first started operating in 1891 with headquarters in Wisconsin Rapids, Wisconsin.
-It owns $433 million in assets as well as deposits totaling $349 million, ranking it as a medium-size bank.
-Woodtrust Bank lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-With a score of 3.9 stars out of 5, Woodtrust Bank should be near the middle of the pack in your search for a bank.
-Woodtrust Bank has a selection of banking products, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
-Woodtrust Bank has a fair savings rate; other popular banks have higher rates.
-Obtaining a checking account with no monthly fee as well as a savings account with a high APY at the same bank is the best bet for gaining the most income from your deposits alongside convenient access to your money.
+Woodtrust Bank was founded in 1891 and is headquartered in Wisconsin Rapids, Wisconsin.
+It handles $433 million in assets and $349 million in deposits, classifying it as a medium-size bank.
+Woodtrust Bank lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+We gave the bank a 3.9 out of 5 stars, which means Woodtrust Bank is a good bank that deserves your consideration.
+Woodtrust Bank provides customers with multiple banking products, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+Finding an institution with no-fee checking, in addition to a high interest rate savings account is your best option for gaining the most income on your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more